Discover the Magic of the Eben Ice Caves in Michigan’s Upper Peninsula

 The area has plenty of vacation rentals as well.
 In Au Train, this Lake Superior Waterfront Cabin is a 3-bed, 2-bath cabin just steps from Lake Superior.
 It’s a great place to call home and relax when you’re not adventuring around the Upper Peninsula.

-In Christmas, Santa’s Shack is a 3-bed, 2-bath home.
+In nearby Christmas (yup, there’s really a town in Michigan called Christmas!), Santa’s Shack is a 3-bed, 2-bath home.
 It’s actually two apartments that are connected by a laundry room, so it has two living rooms and two kitchens.
 You can find even more vacation rentals in nearby Munising and Marquette.

 More Things to Do in Winter in Michigan